-2. Where They Came From
+2. Where Labrador Retrievers Came From

-In the 16th century, after Europeans arrived to settle Newfoundland, they developed the primary forbear of the Lab, the St. John’s water dog, also known as the St. John’s dog or Lesser Newfoundland.
+In the 16th century, after Europeans arrived to settle Newfoundland, they developed the primary forbear of the Lab, the St. John’s Water Dog, also known as the St. John’s Dog or Lesser Newfoundland.

 These dogs’ jobs were jumping into the ocean and retrieving fishermen’s nets.
-As more people arrived to settle the area, they brought mastiffs from Portugal, which crossed with the St. John’s water dog to become the first Labrador Retrievers.
+As more people arrived to settle the area, they brought Mastiffs from Portugal, which crossed with the St. John’s Water Dog to become the first Labrador Retrievers.

-Although the St. John’s water dog died out in Newfoundland, their Labrador Retriever cousins were brought to England in the early 19th century by the Duke of Malmesbury, from a geographical area then referred to as “the Labrador.”
+Although St. John’s Water Dogs died out in Newfoundland, their Labrador Retriever cousins were brought to England in the early 19th century by the Duke of Malmesbury, from a geographical area then referred to as “the Labrador.”

-3. How Friendly Are They?
+3. How Friendly Are Labrador Retrievers?

 Intelligent, hardworking, kind, loving, playful and gentle, Labs have one of the best temperaments of all the dog breeds: More than 92% of Labs who have been given the American Temperament Test have passed with flying colors.

 They are so soft-mouthed that they can carry a raw egg in their mouths without breaking it.

 4. Is This the Right Dog for You?

 Twenty minutes of vigorous exercise should do the trick, either running, fetching, swimming or play.
 At the very least, spend 10 or 15 minutes throwing a ball for your lab.

 Although relatively quiet, Labs will sound an alarm bark, which can turn into unwanted, excessive barking if they aren’t given enough exercise and mental stimulation.

-MEDIUM: Labs will blow their coat seasonally, but still shed constantly, so they need to be brushed at least once a week, preferably more often.
+MEDIUM: Labs will blow their coat seasonally but still shed constantly, so they need to be brushed at least once a week, preferably more often.

 HIGH: Because of the breed’s popularity, the Labrador Retriever has been overbred, which has enhanced the genetic health problems to which they are predisposed.

-The most common problems are obesity, osteoarthritis, luxating patellas and elbow and hip dysplasia.
+The most common problems are obesity, osteoarthritis, luxating patellas, and elbow and hip dysplasia.
 They can also suffer from eye issues, such as cataracts, progressive retinal atrophy (PRA) and retinal dysplasia.

-5. Where to Adopt One
+5. How to Adopt a Labrador Retriever